An Ultimate Guide to WhatsApp Business API Pricing

 The most common pricing models used by BSPs are:

-Markup per message: This is similar to how you pay for SMS.
+1. Markup per message: This is similar to how you pay for SMS.
 You pay for each message sent or received through the WhatsApp Business API.
-It's a good choice if your usage varies from month to month or if you're just starting out and unsure of your messaging volume.
+It's a good choice if your usage varies monthly or you're just starting and unsure of your messaging volume.

-Monthly or flat fee: This is a fixed pricing model where you pay a flat fee per month regardless of the number of messages or conversations.
-It's a good choice if you have a high volume of messages and want predictable billing.
-But it does come with a number of limitations.
+3. Monthly or flat fee: This is a fixed pricing model in which you pay a flat fee per month regardless of the number of messages or conversations.
+It's a good choice if you have a high volume of messages and want predictable billing, but it has several limitations.

 WhatsApp Cloud API pricing